propsproject/props-protocol/docs/PropsProtocol.md

-## `PropsController`
+## `PropsProtocol`

-The `PropsController` is the single entry point for interacting with the Props protocol.
-All user actions should go through the `PropsController` which will, in turn, perform corresponding actions on other involved contracts that users should not directly interact with. `PropsController` is the owner of the majority of the contracts involved in the Props protocol:
+The `PropsProtocol` is the single entry point for interacting with the Props protocol.
+All user actions should go through the `PropsProtocol` which will, in turn, perform corresponding actions on other involved contracts that users should not directly interact with.
+The `PropsProtocol` contract is the owner of the majority of the contracts involved in the Props protocol:

-- it owns the rProps token contract, being responsible for initiating the rProps rewards distribution and for swapping rProps tokens for regular Props tokens
+- it owns the L2 rProps token contract, being responsible for initiating the rProps rewards distribution and for swapping rProps tokens for regular Props tokens
 - it owns all staking contracts, being responsible for performing staking-related operations on the individual staking contracts and for making sure the staked amounts are consistent across all staking contracts

-`PropsController` also handles minting and burning of sProps, the ERC20 governance token in the Props protocol. sProps tokens are in a 1:1 mapping with staked Props tokens (that is, for each staked Props token a corresponding sProps token will get minted, while for each withdrawn Props token a corresponding sProps token will get burned). sProps are not transferrable between users and they represent voting power in Props' governance system.
+`PropsProtocol` also handles minting and burning of sProps, the ERC20 governance token in the Props protocol. sProps tokens are in a 1:1 mapping with staked Props tokens (that is, for each staked Props token a corresponding sProps token will get minted, while for each withdrawn Props token a corresponding sProps token will get burned). sProps are not transferrable between users and they represent voting power in Props' governance system.

-As an escape hatch for possible bugs, the `PropsController` contract is pausable.
+As an escape hatch for possible bugs, the `PropsProtocol` contract is pausable.
 Pausing it would simply forbid all user actions.
 The ability to pause and unpause the contract is given to a special address denoted as the Props guardian.
 Ideally, the Props guardian is a multi-sig of a few trusted addresses that, in case of bugs, can pause the contract until an upgrade that fixes the bug goes through the governance process.

 ### Architecture